vladsaveliev/sequana/docker/README.rst

 Docker containers for **Sequana**
 ====================================

-We do not provide Docker containers for each release but thanks to bioconda one can get some Docer containers.
+We do not provide Docker containers anymore.
+However, since sequana is posted on  bioconda, one can get some Dokcer containers.
 For example version 0.4.1 is available as explained here below.
 For full list please checkout https://quay.io/repository/biocontainers/sequana

 Example: sequana_coverage